ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/integrations/postgresql-protocol/power-bi.markdown

 !["RQL Query Results"](images/rql-query-results.png "RQL Query Results")

 * Only the fields resulting from the RQL query will be imported to Power BI.
+* One notable field is the rightmost `json()` field; we placed it there for irregular data items, should there be ones, that don't fit into one of the otherwise regular json arrays.

 {PANEL/}